NTFS vs exFAT vs FAT32 vs APFS: Differences Explanation

 2. Connect and select the target NTFS disk in the left panel.

-3. Toggle on the "Allow Read & Write permission" option.
+3. Toggle on the "Enable NTFS Writing" option.

 How to Format a Drive to NTFS/exFAT/FAT32/APFS

 If you need to do some actions to your hard disks like formatting a drive to FAT32/NTFS/exFAT/APFS, you may use the built-in free disk partition managers on your Windows or Mac.
-You should back up all needed data on the drive to another place since formatting a hard drive will delete all data on it.
+Note that you'd better back up all needed data on the drive to another place, as formatting a hard drive will delete all data on it.

 Via Disk Utility on Mac